 RELEVANCE: SARS-CoV-2 is the virus that causes the disease called COVID-19, short for “Coronavirus Disease of 2019”.
 Finding an effective vaccine for COVID-19 is one of several steps being taken to end this global pandemic.

 DESCRIPTION: The purpose of this study is to test Moderna’s vaccine candidate (mRNA-1273) to see if it can prevent illness if people are exposed to the SARS-CoV-2 virus in their everyday lives.
 This vaccine is not made from the SARS-CoV-2 virus.
 It is made from messenger ribonucleic acid (mRNA), a genetic code that tells cells how to make protein, which helps the body’s immune system make antibodies that can fight the virus.
 The vaccine cannot cause COVID-19 infection.
 This Phase 3 trial is being conducted at multiple clinic sites across the U.S. with a goal of enrolling 30,000 patients.
 Trial participants will receive 2 injections, approximately 28 days apart and will complete regular follow ups over the course of two years via phone calls, on-line surveys and additional in-person visits.

-STATUS: This study is still active, but no longer enrolling new patients.
-Results of an interim analysis were released on November 16 and can be found here: https://investors.modernatx.com/news-releases/news-release-details/modernas-covid-19-vaccine-candidate-meets-its-primary-efficacy.
+STATUS: This study is complete.
+Results of an interim analysis can be found here: https://investors.modernatx.com/news-releases/news-release-details/modernas-covid-19-vaccine-candidate-meets-its-primary-efficacy.